squaresLab/BugZoo/README.md

 ## Anatomy of a Repair Box

 A unique repair box, in the form of a Docker container, is supplied for each bug within this repository.
-Each repair box provides a minimal environment for replicating the bug, containing only the packages required to build and run the program, and no more.
+Each of these repair boxes provide a minimal environment for replicating the bug, containing only the packages required to build and run the program, and no more.

-The program of interest for each box is located within its `/experiment` directory, which contains the following files for each bug:
+The associated program and files for each box are located within its `/experiment` directory, which contains the following files for each bug:

-* `setup.json`, a JSON file specifying parameters specific to the benchmark, such as the number of positive and negative test cases.
-This file should only contain parameters describing the details of the problem, and not details of how it should be solved.
-Usable as a partial GenProg 3 configuration file.
+* `problem.json`, a JSON file describing parameters specific to this particular bug scenario, including the size of its test suite, the commands that should be used for compilation and running tests, and whether the tests within the suite may be executed within parallel.
-* `program/`, a directory containing the source code for the given problem.
+* `source/`, a directory containing the original source code for the scenario.
 * `program.txt`, a file specifying the location of each of the source files, relative to the directory of that particular benchmark.

+Discuss test cases (different for scenarios that utilise Pythia):

 * `test.sh`, a bash script responsible for evaluating the success or failure of a given test case for a provided executable.
 * `test/`, a directory containing any additional files needed to run the test cases.
 Such files may specify the expected output of the program on a given test case.
-* `.gitignore`, a Git ignore file, set-up to ensure that no search artifacts, such as coverage information or path files, are introduced into the repository.